-- Carefully remove the packaging from the boiler and remove it from the transit pallet. - 2.
-Pull off the boiler front panel and remove the literature pack. - Lift off the two parts of the case top and remove the water connecting fittings.
+- Carefully remove the packaging from the boiler and remove it from the transit pallet. - Pull the front panel forward at the top to disengage the fixing clips then lift it up and off the boiler.
+Remove the literature pack - Lift off the case top panel(s) and remove the water connecting fittings.